Extractions

 To execute an extraction, click the Extract button.
 A dialog opens to confirm that the extraction is launched.
 You can track the status and the results of the extraction in the Extraction Results view.

-If you created an extraction project with variable filter values, an Execution Parameters page opens when you click Extract, so you can define the value of these filter parameters.
+If you created an extraction project with variable filter values, an Execution Parameters dialog opens when you click Extract, so you can define the value of these filter parameters.
 Once the parameters are set for the extraction, click Done to launch the extraction.

-For more information about Extraction Results, refer to Extraction results.
+For more information about extraction results, refer to Extraction results.

 Delete an extraction

-To delete an extraction, click the View icon to open the Edit page of the extraction, then click the
+To delete an extraction, click the View icon to open the Edit page of the extraction, then click the Delete icon.

 A confirmation dialog opens, click Delete to confirm, or Cancel to keep the extraction.